 Luckily for us, Democratic Senator Charles Schumer promises that the Democrats won’t compromise with Republicans on an Obamacare replacement.
 So while the majority Republican senate begins to slowly dismantle our access to healthcare, at least some senators are fighting.
 It’ll be a difficult fight to win, unfortunately, considering the Republican reactions to the amendments Democrats proposed early Thursday evening.

-As of January 14, it appears that Drumpf’s new plan will keep some of the popular features of the Affordable Care Act including the age limit for young adults on parental health care (it’s 26 currently) and people with pre-existing conditions will have health care access.
-Keep in mind, the promises from president-elect Drumpf and the Republican party are still vague, all that Drumpf has really promised is great health care in a simplified form and “much less expensive and much better.”
-We should be hearing more in the coming weeks since Drumpf plans to have this legislation passed in a timely manner.
+As of January 14, it appears that Trump’s new plan will keep some of the popular features of the Affordable Care Act including the age limit for young adults on parental health care (it’s 26 currently) and people with pre-existing conditions will have health care access.
+Keep in mind, the promises from president-elect Trump and the Republican party are still vague, all that Trump has really promised is great health care in a simplified form and “much less expensive and much better.”
+We should be hearing more in the coming weeks since Trump plans to have this legislation passed in a timely manner.